-During fall 2018, the Davidson Fire Department will begin the early stages of the accreditation process sponsored by the Commission on Fire Accreditation International (CFAI).
-This self-evaluation process will allow the Davidson Fire Department to look at all areas of the organization with an eye toward improvement.
+During fall 2018, the Davidson Fire Department began the early stages of the accreditation process sponsored by the Commission on Fire Accreditation International (CFAI).
+This self-evaluation process allows the Davidson Fire Department to look at all areas of the organization with an eye toward improvement.
 This accreditation is defined as “an all-hazard, quality improvement model based on risk analysis and self-assessment that promotes the establishment of community-adopted performance targets for fire and emergency service agencies.”
 To date, there are 247 international accredited agencies with 10% of the United States population being served by accredited fire departments.

 Accredited agencies are often described as being community-focused, data-driven, outcome-focused, strategic-minded, well organized, properly equipped, and properly staffed and trained.
 This is a different process than being graded for Insurance Service Office (ISO) purposes.
 ISO establishes a score sheet that departments must meet to achieve the certain ISO classification number which drives homeowners’ insurance rates.
 CFAI accreditation determines if the organization’s standards are being met.

 The accreditation process is very thorough.
 The accreditation model includes ten categories which cover the span of fire and emergency service operations:

 - Assessment and Planning

 - Physical Resources

 - Human Resources